kaiwenliu/C-Sharp-Remote-Control-Program/README.md

 # C-Sharp-Remote-Control-Program
 💻 This is a remote control software that can allow you to remotely run commands on your other computers.
-Although it is very barebones and may seem very limited, it was made this way, as I do not intend for this to be used as malware.
+Although it is very barebones and may seem very limited, it was made this way, as it is a proof of concept imitating popular school administration tools.
 There is no "startup" feature, ports are not automatically opened on computers in which the client is executed, and the only ability you have is running commands.
-If I were to implement more features, this may actually be used as malware, and I don't want that.
-This is simply a c# program for you to draw inspiration from, as it was really difficult for me to write this (I only have 2 years of experience at this point).
+This is simply a c# program for you to draw inspiration from.

 **TODO:**
 1. I still haven't figured out how to format the command output correctly in the server's output text box, and may implement that later.